 3. Chargeable IT Services to be transparent and made known to all users

 Communicate the list of available services to all users via an email announcement or memo with a simple message / instruction on how users can requests for IT services.

 This particular task can be done outside of the OTRS solution.

 4. Allow users to request or respond to IT services

 OTRS has a web-based interface for users / internal customers to login, view and request for any IT services they require.
-Below is a screenshot of a user requesting for an email access service.
+Below is a screenshot of a user requesting an email access service.

 Note that OTRS allows the user to select the SLA.
 My initial thoughts were that SLA is supposed to be tied automatically to each service.
 Giving users the options to select their SLA probably provides a bit more flexibility in terms of the user’s expectation for a particular service.
 If a user is willing to pay for the service, then he would select a 24 by 7 service availability.
 Otherwise, without selecting an SLA would mean that the service is provided for free on a best effort basis.
 This setup could possibly be arranged and communicated to your users.

 5. Allow service desk personnel to respond or escalate a service.

-A typical service desk environment would have a service desk agent, a 2nd level service desk agent and a service manager.
+A typical service desk environment would have a service desk agent, a 2nd level service desk agent, and a service manager.
 OTRS has built these roles in by default.
 You will just need to assign appropriate people to assume the responsibility of each role.

 To follow up from the user’s request above, a service desk agent would be notified whenever there is a new request.
 The screenshot below shows a list of all new ticket requests.

 Clicking on the ticket allows the service desk agent to take several actions which includes:

 - Lock and work on the ticket (to ensure that not more than 1 agent is working on the same ticket).